 7. How much do assessments cost?

-OWI and Zero Tolerance assessments are $125.
-All others are based on family income.
+OWI and Zero Tolerance assessments are $192 and an additional for a drug screening may be required.
+All others are based on household income and size.

 8. How can I pay for assessment and treatment services?

 We accept cash, check, money order, debit card, credit card (Master Card, VISA, and American Express), Title XIX, and insurance payments.